Social Icons

 Directed by Hayao Miyazaki

-It is hard to find a cartoon that can please both those who love both anime and animations; this movie is one that does, the craftiness of the script, the whole new world and fantasy is all well glued together all you need is the imagination to be able to access this Japanese Alice in wonderland.
+It’s hard to find a cartoon that can please both anime and animation lovers, but this movie does just that.
+The craftiness of the script, the whole new world, and the fantasy are all well-glued together.
+All you need is the imagination to access this Japanese Alice in Wonderland.

-Spirited Away is a critical acclaimed film and it finds its way to the top of many notable lists of greatest animated films of all time.
-During its release it was the highest grossing Japanese film ever and in the 75th Academy Awards it won the Academy Award for Best Animated Feature.
+Spirited Away is a critically acclaimed film that finds its way to the top of many notable lists of greatest animated films of all time.
+During its release, it was the highest-grossing Japanese film ever, and at the 75th Academy Awards, it won the Academy Award for Best Animated Feature.

-This 2001 Japanese animated film is written and directed by Hayao Miyazaki who is a Japanese film director, animator, manga artist and screenwriter with a career that has spanned over fifty years.
-His films are often about humanity's relationship with nature or humanity and technology.
+This 2001 Japanese animated film is written and directed by Hayao Miyazaki, a Japanese film director, animator, manga artist, and screenwriter with a career spanning over fifty years.
+His films often explore humanity's relationship with nature or technology.
 The protagonists in his films are usually strong, independent girls or young women.
-This like the movie he also wrote and directed before this Princess Mononoke (1997) are classics in their own rights.
-His career in animation has led to many comparing him to Walt Disney.
+Like Princess Mononoke (1997), which he also wrote and directed, Spirited Away is a classic in its own right.
+Miyazaki’s career in animation has led many to compare him to Walt Disney.

-Chihiro’s journey led her to meet the twin grandmas, a dragon, a no face spirit that can eat anything in sight and she also met a giant baby who is afraid of germs.
-Now Chihiro most always remember her name so she would not forget she is a human and be able to tell her parents apart from the pigs all this with her trying to find her way back to her world.
+Chihiro’s journey leads her to meet twin grandmas, a dragon, a no-face spirit that can eat anything in sight, and a giant baby who is afraid of germs.
+Chihiro must always remember her name so she doesn’t forget she’s human and can tell her parents apart from the pigs—all while trying to find her way back to her world.

-Spirited away is based on Miyazaki friend's ten year old daughter, he decided to make a movie for her and her friends who come for vacation in his cabin with his family.
+Spirited Away is based on Miyazaki’s friend’s ten-year-old daughter.
+He decided to make a movie for her and her friends, who would come to his cabin for vacation with his family.

-With the characters mostly hand drawn and a budget of $19 million dollars, Miyazaki and his production crew decided to keep the graphics simple so that the focus of the movie will not be diverted from the story.
+With the characters mostly hand-drawn and a budget of $19 million, Miyazaki and his production crew kept the graphics simple so the focus of the movie wouldn’t be diverted from the story.

-The English adaptation of the film was done by Walt Disney Pictures under the supervision of Pixar animator John Lasseter; also on the production crew was Beauty and the Beast (1991) co-director Kirk Wise who acted as the director in this English adaptation and Aladdin (1992) producer Donald W. Ernst who was also the producer in this flick.
+The English adaptation of the film was done by Walt Disney Pictures under the supervision of Pixar animator John Lasseter.
+Also on the production crew was Beauty and the Beast (1991) co-director Kirk Wise, who acted as the director for this English adaptation, and Aladdin (1992) producer Donald W. Ernst, who also produced this flick.

-I still stand to say this is one of the best animations out there, the fantasy level is high and the twist and turns that it brings makes the whole movie very interesting and a nice movie to see with the family.
+I still stand by saying this is one of the best animations out there.
+The fantasy level is high, and the twists and turns make the whole movie very interesting.
+It’s a great film to watch with the family.

 0 comments: